You can make a difference...

 Recordings:

-Composers: Herb Taylor (ASCAP), and
+Composers: music by Herb Taylor (ASCAP), and

-Milton W. ("Milt") Raskin (ASCAP)
+lyric by Milton W. ("Milt") Raskin (ASCAP)

 1978 Publisher: John Paul Music (ASCAP)